rege-dev/discord-selfbot/README.md

 # INFO
-ask me for more details on it cord --> regedit#0100
+ask me for more details on it discord --> REGE#6666